REALTORS® Association of Edmonton

 Sentiment about making a major purchase, such as a home or a car, was down in April.
 More respondents expressed pessimism, gaining numbers from fewer respondents expressing optimism.
 Overall sentiment regarding making large purchases are still negative.
 Given the importance of consumer psychology to home purchases, this important factor is likely to continue weighing on housing market prospects.

-According to the Conference Board of Canada, consumer confidence in the Prairies was up for a third consecutive month in March 2023 after declining from the second half of 2021 through 2022.
+According to the Conference Board of Canada, consumer confidence in the Prairies ticked lower in November 2024.

-Regarding expectations for their household budget over the next six months, the number of respondents expecting deterioration in their household finances was essentially unchanged as the number of respondents expecting conditions to remain the same ticked higher.
+Regarding expectations for their household budget over the next six months, the number of respondents expecting stability in their household finances remained elevated while the number of respondents expecting conditions to deteriorate ticked slightly higher.
+Those expecting improvement in conditions edged lower.

-Sentiment about making major purchases, like a home or a car, remains at historically subdued levels, but ticked lower in March.
-The overall percentage of consumers who thought it was a good time to make a major purchase moved slightly higher in March but remained at one of the lowest levels on record.
+Sentiment about making major purchases, like a home or a car, remains at historically subdued levels but has improved in recent months.
+The overall percentage of consumers who thought it was a good time to make a major purchase ticked sideways in November as the number of those who were unsure moved up.

 Note: Based on 3-month moving averages.